 - Disability leave

-Employees with babies who have disabilities may be entitled to an additional 60 days' leave on full pay.
+Employees who have babies with disabilities may be entitled to an additional 30 days' leave on full pay and a further 30 days leave on no pay.

 - Compassionate leave